Skip to content

 Key Findings

-• Concept remapping methods consistently outperform optimization methods: ESD, UCE, and MACE lead CA and FMN significantly in both EA and RA.
-FMN's erasure effect in the Object domain is nearly identical to the original unerased model.
+• Concept remapping methods outperform optimization methods: ESD, UCE, and MACE significantly outperform CA and FMN in both EA and RA.
+In the object domain, FMN's erasing effect is nearly identical to the original unerased model.

-• Erasure effectiveness drops significantly under implicit prompts: MACE's EA in the Object domain drops from 98.6% (Name) to 70.5% (Long), indicating that "erased" concepts resurface under descriptive prompts.
+• Erasure effectiveness drops significantly under implicit prompts: MACE's EA in the object domain drops from 98.6% for Name to 70.5% for Long, proving that "erased" concepts reappear under descriptive prompts.

-• Retaining similar concepts is more difficult: All methods perform significantly worse at retaining visually similar concepts compared to random concepts; for instance, MACE's RA in the Object domain drops from 91.6% (Random) to 79.4% (Similar).
+• Retaining similar concepts is more difficult: All methods performed significantly worse at retaining visually similar concepts compared to random concepts.
+For example, MACE's RA in the object domain fell from 91.6% (Random) to 79.4% (Similar).

-• Inference efficiency comes at a high cost: The inference time for all methods increases by 2–10 times compared to the original model.
+• Inference efficiency comes at a cost: All methods increased inference time by 2–10x compared to the original model.

 • ESD consistently amplifies gender and racial bias, while FMN is the only method that mitigates bias (possibly because its base model, SD 2.1, is inherently more biased).